sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_5/sigma/sigma_leadership.md

 Double click on the name of the new tab **layer by operation** and rename it to **Windows Missing Alert Rules**.
 Click anywhere on the screen to save the new name.

-As you can see we are missing rules on three techniques where we have visibility within the Windows Event logs.

 #### Windows-Sysmon Missing Alert Rules

 Lets proceed and check where we are missing alert rules for Windows-Sysmon.